sigmasaur/AwSW-it/README.md

 * At line 4500: Corrected *don't think that he would<s>n't</s> hesitate*.
 * At line 4556: Split in multiple parts to fit fewer lines.
 * At line 4556: *connected* → *linked*, to avoid repeating *the connection \[...\] is not connected*.
+* At line 4592: Corrected uppercase letter of *Earth*.

 ### [`chapter5.rpy`](italiantl/chapter5.rpy)